rackerlabs/support-how-to/content/rackspace-email/cloud-office-migrations-faq.md

 See [Items migrated during a Cloud Office migration](/how-to/items-migrated-during-an-cloud-office-migration).

+#### Can I upgrade from Rackspace Email or Microsoft Exchange to Office 365 with Rackspace?

+Yes you can!
+Reference [Rackspace Email and Microsoft Exchange upgrade to Office 365 FAQ](/how-to/rackspace-email-and-microsoft-exchange-upgrade-to-office-365-faq/) for options and instructions.

 #### Can I change from Rackspace Email to Exchange or from Exchange to Rackspace Email?

 Yes, this process is referred to as a *platform change*, which our Internal Migration team will perform for you at no cost.
 You can place a request by contacting our support team through chat or a support ticket, both available through the [Cloud Office Control Panel](https://cp.rackspace.com/).